 This interview is a slight deviation from my conversations with leaders about what they have learned from a life with horses.
 Simply because every once in a while something worth sharing happens in The Natural Leader programs.
-Aside from the odd trail ride, Steve’s experience with horses is not a whole lot broader than the day he spent with us, however what showed up for him speaks to the power of leadership learning through horsemanship.
+Aside from the odd trail ride, Steve’s experience with horses is not a whole lot broader than the day he spent with us.
+What showed up for for Steve that day speaks to the power of leadership learning through horsemanship.

-Since the interview Steve Fedorchuk’s career has continued on a trajectory that wasn’t even considered .
-While his words reflected his job at the time, they are truly a reflection of Steve.
+Since the interview Steve Fedorchuk’s career has taken an unplanned trajectory.
+While his words here reflect his job at the time, they actually are a reflection of Steve.

 This is in part our conversation.